 - Stage One: Background Research The consultant undertook background research to identify the various agencies involved in different facets of economic development in Nanaimo.
-Research was also conducted to identify and fully understand the local government economic development service models in place in Canada today. - Stage Two: Interviews Over a three-week period in June, 2019, approximately twenty individual interviews were held with representatives from all sectors, as well as the Snuneymuxw First Nation, to discuss existing economic development efforts in the community, and to understand the views of community leaders on the preferred scope of, and service delivery model for, the City's economic development function.
+Research was also conducted to identify and fully understand the local government economic development service models in place in Canada today. - Stage Two: Interviews Over a three-week period in June, 2019, twenty interviews were held with representatives of all sectors, as well as the Snuneymuxw First Nation, to discuss existing economic development efforts in the community, and to understand the views of community leaders on the preferred scope of, and service delivery model for, the City's economic development function.
 Interviewees were brought together at the end of June for a two-hour workshop discussion on these points. - Stage Three: Community Engagement A public open house was held to introduce economic development and to highlight service delivery models to consider.
-An online public survey was issued on the City's website at the same time. - Stage Four: Interim Report The findings from the research, interviews, group discussion and public feedback have been used to produce an Interim Report.
-The Report, which sets out options for consideration, will be presented to Council for discussion in a workshop setting on July 29, 2019. - Stage Five: Final Report Based on the July 29 discussion with Council, the consultant will produce a Final Report for submission to the City in early August, 2019.
+An online public survey was published on the City's website. - Stage Four: Interim Report The findings from the research, interviews, group discussion, and public feedback were used to produce an Interim Report.
+The Interim Report set out options for consideration but did not provide recommendations.
+It was presented to Council's Governance and Priorities Committee for discussion in a workshop setting on July 29, 2019. - Stage Five: Final Report Based on the July 29 discussion with Committee members, the consultant produced this Final Report for presentation to Council on August 26, 2019.
 The Final Report, it is expected, will inform the development of the City's 2020-2024 Financial Plan.